 Avoid people who are borrowing against someone else’s property like the plague.
 These third party loans are notorious for resulting in painful and prolonged defended possession proceedings.
 This means loans secured against a mother’s house for the son’s business are a disaster waiting to happen.
 Likewise loans to a property developer who has found an investor to put up their home (while the spruiker developer is not contributing any hard cash of his own) will come back to bite.

 You do not want to loan to elderly or vulnerable people.
 You risk having your loan set aside in its entirety as unjust.
 Another trap for the uninitiated is lending to heirs who are going into business, or developing for the first time, by borrowing against their inheritance.
-Such arrangements invariably end in disaster with the borrower claiming victimhood and naming you the lender as villain number 1.
+Such arrangements invariably end in disaster with the borrower claiming victimhood and naming you as villain number 1.

 Step 1 – How to avoid enforcement